merge-api/merge-sdk-kotlin/docs/accounting/PaymentsApi.md

 val apiInstance = PaymentsApi() val accountId : kotlin.String = accountId_example // kotlin.String | If provided, will only return payments for this account.
+val companyId : kotlin.String = companyId_example // kotlin.String | If provided, will only return payments for this company.
 val contactId : kotlin.String = contactId_example // kotlin.String | If provided, will only return payments for this contact.
 val createdAfter : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects created after this datetime.
 val createdBefore : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects created before this datetime.